-‘Outlander’ Season 3 Cast Is Growing!
-[Spoilers]
+‘Outlander’ Season 3 Cast Is Growing [Spoilers]

 A photo posted by Outlander (@outlander_starz) on

-The Outlander wiki describes Willoughby like this:
+The Outlander wiki describes Willoughby like this.

 “… a Chinese exile living in Edinburgh.
 Even more of a duck out of water than Claire, he can do acrobatics and has a sexual fetish about feet, which does not endear him to the local female population.
 He also does not hold his liquor well.
 Mr. Willoughby has some knowledge of healing using Chinese medicine such as Baoding balls and acupuncture.”